kshitiz-okahu/monocle-ksh/src/monocle_apptrace/README.md

     pipenv install build
 ```

-## Examples of app instrumentation with Monocle
+## Examples of app instrumentation with Okahu

 ### apps written using LLM orchestration frameworks